July 20, 2018

-Annual Fire Inspection and Pest Control application
+Annual Fire Inspection and Pest Control Application

-We will be turning the locks on all front doors this week to ensure that we have access to ALL units.
+We will be turning the locks on all residential front doors this week to ensure that we have access to ALL units.
 We will NOT be entering any units during this time.

-The schedule is as follows:
+The tentative schedule is as follows:

-You can expect periodic short bursts from the alarm horns in residential units and in commercial units.
+You should expect periodic short bursts from the alarm horns in residential units and in commercial units.

 - If you are not home, the inspector and our maintenance manager will enter your unit.

 - If you wish to opt out of thepestcontrol service, please notify us by sending an email to firstname.lastname@example.org.
 (You cannot opt out of the sprinkler inspections.)

 - If you opt out of thepestcontrol service, you are not entitled to free pest control services until the next annual application.

 PLEASE DISABLE YOUR ALARM SYSTEMS DURING THIS WEEK.

 Venetian Bay Pool Update